 GetResponse: One Tool to Solve All Your Problems

-Even if you’re new to web design, you can easily design high-converting landing pages with this tool.
+Even if you’re new to web design, you can easily design a landing page that yield high conversions with this tool.
 GetResponse comes with Autofunnel, an automated sales funnel that makes it easy for you to get more conversions.

-Autofunnel’s landing page builder is a great tool to build high-converting landing pages in just a few clicks.
-It enables you to design landing pages that can grow your contact list, promote your products and offers, and get you more conversions.
+Autofunnel’s landing page builder is a great tool to build landing pages with a high conversion rate in just a few clicks.
+It enables you to design a landing page that can grow your contact list, promote your products and offers, and get you more conversions.

 Here are the main features of their landing page creation software program: